aws-samples/bring-your-own-data-labs/labs/01_ingestion_with_glue/README.md

 ## Creating a Development Endpoint and Notebook - Step 1

-> Development endpoint and notebook will be used in Part 05 of this workshop.
+> Development endpoint and notebook will be used in Lab 5 of this workshop.
 Since it takes a bit of time to create the resources, we are doing it now so that they will be ready when we need them.

 In AWS Glue, you can create an environment — known as a development endpoint — that you can use to iteratively develop and test your extract, transform, and load (ETL) scripts.